Last updated 11/03/2022

 We have implemented appropriate technical and organisational security measures designed to protect the security of any personal information we process.
 However, please also remember that we cannot guarantee that the internet itself is 100% secure.
 Although we will do our best to protect your personal information, the transmission of personal information to and from our Sites is at your own risk.
 You should only access the services within a secure environment.

-We do not knowingly solicit data from or market to children under 18 years of age.
-By using the Sites, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Sites.
-If we learn that personal information from users less than 18 years of age has been collected that has not been provided by a consenting parent or guardian, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
+We do not knowingly solicit data from or market directly to children under 18 years of age.
+By using the Sites, you represent that you are at least 18, or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Sites.
+If we learn that personal information from users less than 18 years of age has been collected that has not been provided by a consenting parent or guardian, we will deactivate the account, or delete the data and take reasonable measures to promptly delete such data from our records.
 If you become aware of any data we have collected from children under age 18, please contact us at email@example.com.

-In summary: Our company is based in England so we work under UK law.
+In summary: West Midlands Fire Service is based in England so we work under UK law.
 This means we collect and process data in accordance with the EU General Data Protection Regulation and UK Data Protection Act 2018.
 This gives you various rights around the data outlined below.

 Your data protection rights